Kakadu/kakadu.github.io/blogitems/Next-FP-course.0.md

 (https://www.youtube.com/watch?v=_1GZShA1F20)[`A plan on Janestreet's website`]

-I downloaded subtitles and slightlyedited them.
+I downloaded subtitles and slightly edited them.
 You can get them (https://kakadu.github.io/blogitems/Observations_of_a_Functional_Programmer.srt)